 - Going home outfit– I wouldn’t worry about bringing too many clothes besides this, unless you really want to.
-They have shirts for them to wear, and then you don’t have to worry about washing them, either.
-Their shirts are also the side-snap kind, which is good because they’re always taking them off to check them, and those are easier than onesies while you’re in the hospital.
+They have shirts for them to wear that are the side-snap kind, which is good because they’re always taking them off to check them, and those are easier than onesies while you’re in the hospital.

 - Hats– They will give you hats which actually stayed on better than most that I had.
 The baby stays wrapped up a lot so you can’t really see his/her outfit (hence why I just kept him in hospital onesies) but you can always see the hat, so I would bring some cute ones.
 He also wore hats a lot after we got home, so I would invest in some that stay on well.

 - Sound machine– We set it up in the hospital and it was great.

 - Important documents- ID, insurance card, and birth plan.
 I recommend pre-registering at the hospital to save time when you’re in labor.

 - Snacks and water bottles– we drank the water bottles a lot, I was really glad we had them.
 I also took a tiny sip of water (sorry, nurses!) right before it was time to push.
 My favorite snack by far was a giant jar of trail mix (“Monster” from Target) because it was easy to grab a handful when I was taking pain medicine at odd hours (postpartum) and needed something in my stomach.
 I also liked having Clif Bars, and Johnny liked having gum.